IMPORTANT SAFETY INFORMATION

 FDA-APPROVED MEDICATIONS DIFFER FROM EXTEMPORANEOUSLY COMPOUNDED DRUGS

-The FDA is reinforcing the importance of prescribing FDA-approved products such as Epaned.
+The FDA is reinforcing the importance of prescribing an FDA-approved product such as Epaned.
 According to the FDA:

 |EPANED Oral Solution||Extemporaneously compounded enalapril suspension|